eharshf/GitHub_MRC-HNR_Best_Practices/README.md

 sudo apt-get install git
 ```

-On mac, you can get git by brew
+On mac, you can get git from http://git-scm.com/ or install it by brew
 ``` shell
 brew install git
 ```